cmu-sei/iides/examples/example1.md

 - **`Employment type`**:
  Full-time (*FLT*) &mdash; Individual who is directly employed by the organization and works at least 35 hours per week or is classified by the organization as a full-time employee
 - **`Hire date`**:
- 2010-01-01
+ 2001-01-01
 - **`Departure date`**:
- 2016-11-11
+ 2006-11-11
 - **`Tenure`**:
- P6Y10M10D
+ P5Y10M10D

 ## Stressor

-Joshua Adam Schulte's internal disputes and a hostile work environment at the CIA (self-imposed) contributed to his decision to steal and leak classified information as revenge for mistreatment.
+Oliver Griffin's internal disputes and a hostile work environment at the agency (self-imposed) contributed to his decision to steal and leak classified information as revenge for mistreatment.

 - **`Id`**:
  stressor--28ecfbf3-5eb1-429f-8a55-c2e16f08ebcd
 - **`Date`**:
- 2016
+ 2002
 - **`Category`**:
  Organizational Issues (*2*) &mdash; The insider's employer had problems or changes that directly or indirectly affected the insider
 - **`Subcategory`**: